Merkoba/Effer/README.md

 To read the notes you need to use the password used to encrypt the file within the program.

-It can, edit, and delete notes.
+It can, edit, find, and delete notes.

+It finds using a case insensitive regex.

-It can delete using a single number, a list, range, or regex.
+It can delete using a single number, a list, a range, or a case insensitive regex.

 The file can be remade (replaced with an empty one).